MicrosoftDocs/quantum-docs-pr/articles/overview/quantum-computers.md

 ### Search

-By exploiting superposition, Grover's algorithm only needs O(√N) queries to find a specific item in a database, rather than having to access every item.
+By exploiting superposition, Grover's algorithm only needs $O(\sqrt{N})$ queries to find a specific item in a database, rather than having to access every item.
 It means that if we have a database of, for example, one million elements, we only need around 1000 tries to find the target.

 ### Solving linear systems of equations